Daniel1357913579/Self-Similarity/README.md

-# Connecting Mandelbrot's Dynasty to the Logistic Map
+# Connecting Mandelbrot's Set to the Logistic Map